Richard Gasquet: 2012: Olympic Bronze in doubles, Hopman Cup & third Masters finals

-2013: 300th match win, Second Grand Slam singles semifinal, three ATP Tour singles titles
+2013: 300th match win, Second Major semifinal, three ATP titles

 Gasquet started his 2013 season by capturing the title in Doha.
 He recorded his 300th match win defeating Grega Zemlja in the second round.
 In the final, he defeated former finalist Nikolay Davydenko in three sets.
 He followed that win by reaching the fourth round of the Australian Open, where he met and lost to Jo-Wilfried Tsonga in four sets.
 Gasquet won his second title of the year defeating fellow Frenchman Benoît Paire in the 2013 Open Sud de France final.
 At the French Open, he lost in the fourth round to Stanislas Wawrinka despite winning the first two sets.
-As the ninth seed, Gasquet reached the third round at the 2013 Wimbledon Championships, before losing to Australia's Bernard Tomic in four sets.
+As the ninth seed, Gasquet reached the third round at the 2013 Wimbledon Championships where he lost to Bernard Tomic in four sets, despite winning 13 more points than his Australian opponent.

 At the US Open, Gasquet made it to the singles semifinals, his best run at a Grand Slam event since the 2007 Wimbledon tournament.
 He defeated David Ferrer in the quarterfinals, once again letting a two-set lead slip before holding his nerve to win 6–3 in the fifth.
 He was beaten in the semifinals by eventual champion Rafael Nadal in straight sets.

 Nevertheless, Gasquet's run strengthened his grip on a top-10 position, and he went on to reach the World Tour Finals for the second time in his career, once again being eliminated in the group stage after defeats by Juan Martín del Potro and Roger Federer.